 When Radiofrequency Ablation is performed on the back and neck, a small needle is placed near the medial branch nerve that innervates the targeted facet joint.
 Sensory and motor stimulation is done in order to confirm appropriate placement of the needle.
 After live fluoroscopic X-ray pictures are taken and appropriate stimulation patterns, thermal radiofrequency ablation is performed to cauterize the nerve.
 After the ablation has been performed, a local anesthetic and a steroid medication, unless not indicated, are injected to help aide in post-procedural pain.

 Initially, Radiofrequency Ablation was used primarily to treat lumbar facet joint pain, bone spurs, and tumors.
 It is now indicated for a variety of conditions including:

 If you are suffering from chronic or acute pain and need relief from arthritis or other pain condition, please contact Integrated Pain Consultants and let’s talk about a pain management treatment plan that is right for you.
-With three offices open in Scottsdale, Mesa, and Phoenix, Arizona, learn why we are voted “Top Doc” by Phoenix Magazine and read reviews left by other patients Dr. Nikesh Seth, along with his amazing team of skilled physicians, including Dr. Anne-Marie Cosijns, Dr. Michael Givens, Dr. Lisa Sparks, Dr. Shawn Saini, Dr. Dean Weinberg, and Dr. Minesh Zaveri.
+With three offices open in Scottsdale, Mesa, and Phoenix, Arizona, learn why we are voted “Top Doc” by Phoenix Magazine and read reviews left by other patients Dr. Nikesh Seth, along with his amazing team of skilled physicians, including Dr. Anne-Marie Cosijns, Dr. Michael Givens, Dr. Lisa Sparks, Dr. Shawn Saini, and Dr. Minesh Zaveri.
 Learn more about pain conditions, pain treatment, and please schedule your appointment by calling (480) 626-2552 or book your appointment online today.